RHFieldProductManagement/baremetal-ipi-lab/06-addworker.md

 +--------------------------------------+----------+--------------------------------------+-------------+--------------------+-------------+
 ~~~

-If you re-run an extended `watch` command you can keep track of the process across multiple components:
+If you re-run an extended `watch` command you can keep track of the process across multiple components (you may need to enlarge your terminal window to see all of this output cleanly):

 ~~~bash
 [lab-user@provision ~]$ watch -n10 "openstack baremetal node list && echo \